-Please read all and everything fascinating about tomatoes below.
+Please read everything fascinating about tomatoes below.

-The Tomato and you:
+The tomato and you:

 Tomato has potent medicinal properties.
 It can lower the risk of cancer, prevents cardiovascular diseases, purifies cigarette smoke carcinogens, is full of minerals and vitamins, lowers hypertension, regulates blood levels, dissolves gallstones, reduces the severity of blood clots, treats inflammation, and more.